 9. Hancock wasn’t at the Constitutional Convention in Philadelphia.
 Hancock had health issues by 1787 and wasn’t in the Massachusetts delegation.
 But he played a key role in his state’s ratification of the Constitution, when he overcame his own objections about the lack of a Bill of Rights to urge its passage.

 10. What’s the deal with the signature?
 It’s not true that Hancock signed the Declaration in a big way to taunt the King of England.
 The legend goes that Hancock stated that “King George will be able to read that!”
 In reality, Hancock was the first to sign in a matter fitting for the president of the Congress.
-And only one other person was in the room when he signed it, unlike that famous painting that shows a gaggle of patriots witnessing the event.
+And only one other person was in the room when he signed it, unlike in that famous painting that shows a gaggle of patriots witnessing the event.
 Hancock did take a big risk: His signature was evidence of treason if things didn’t go well in the war!